daniellionel01/glaze/glaze_basecoat/README.md

 gleam add glaze_basecoat
 ```

-There are various ways of loading the CSS and JavaScript into .
+There are various ways of loading the CSS and JavaScript for the Basecoat components into your website.

 Your approach will depend on wether you use the [lustre dev tools](https://github.com/lustre-labs/dev-tools), other build tools (Bun / Vite),
 or want to insert everything via a CDN.